SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 SMU Performance Insights

-- The Mustangs' +66 scoring differential (outscoring opponents by 13.2 points per game) is a result of scoring 77.2 points per game (161st in college basketball) while giving up 64 per contest (74th in college basketball).
+- The Mustangs average 77.2 points per game (161st in college basketball) while allowing 64.0 per contest (74th in college basketball).
+They have a +66 scoring differential overall and outscore opponents by 13.2 points per game.

-- SMU wins the rebound battle by 5.8 boards on average.
-It records 38.2 rebounds per game, which ranks 61st in college basketball, while its opponents grab 32.4 per contest.

-- Wisconsin grabs 31.6 rebounds per game (264th in college basketball) while conceding 26.6 per contest to opponents.
-It outrebounds opponents by five boards per game.
+- SMU grabs 38.2 rebounds per game (61st in college basketball) while conceding 32.4 per outing to its opponents.
+It outrebounds opponents by 5.8 boards per game.

-- Wisconsin makes 1.2 fewer threes per game than the opposition, 5.6 (301st in college basketball) compared to its opponents' 6.8.

-- Wisconsin has committed 4.2 fewer turnovers than its opponents, averaging 10.2 (81st in college basketball) while forcing 14.4 (83rd in college basketball).
+- SMU has committed 4.2 fewer turnovers per game than its opponents, averaging 10.4 (95th in college basketball action) while forcing 14.6 (79th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.